 If I look back at my 2 week Vietnam itinerary, it appears like a series of unforgettable experiences.
-But don’t ask me for my favourite.
+But don’t ask me for my favorite.
 I don’t have just one.
 My list of best things to do in Vietnam is quite extensive.

 Watching the sunset unfold over limestone islands in Halong Bay, enjoying the gastronomic delights in Hoi An, cycling in the paddy fields beyond this charming town, doing the road trip across the Hai Van pass to reach Hue, stay on the pristine and remote island of Con Dao, taking a stroll in the French quarters of Hanoi, contemplating the indefatigable human spirit while going down in one of the Cu Chi tunnels.
 There are so many interesting places to visit in Vietnam and experiences to be had.
 So let me dive right away into top things to do in Vietnam.

 Admire the stunning limestone karsts at Bai Tu Long Bay